MrMarlonM/quiz-game/README.md

 For the coloring of the website, a mixture of blue and light cyan colors was used.
 Through the harmonious and subtle feeling they create, a peaceful atmosphere to concentrate in is created.
 At the same time, the colors deliver a certain contrast without being overpowering.

 ![Image of the color palette used](documentation/colors.webp)

+## Bugs
+### Unsolved Bugs
+No unsolved Bugs are left.

+### Solved Bugs
+While developing the game, the following bugs were found and corrected:
+- When questions or answers got too big, they spilled out of their containers and made it impossible to read them.
+To solve the problem, the containers holding them became flexible properties by changing height to min-height.
+This resolved the issue since the container can always get longer, even on smaller devices with a fixed max-width.

 ## Credits
 ### Tools